GoogleCloudPlatform/cloud-foundation-fabric/modules/net-address/README.md

 ### PSC Network Attachments

-Network attachments can be created from Shared VPC service projects.
+The project where the network attachment is created must be either the VPC project, or a Shared VPC service project of the host owning the VPC.

 ```hcl
 module "addresses" {